ZhongjianWang/proj_ds_salary/README.md

 # Data Science Job in Germany(Düsseldorf): Project Overview
-I want to land a data scientist job in Düsseldorf, so i want to find out the most important qualifications companies are looking for when recruiting a data scientist in Germany
+I want to land a data scientist job in Düsseldorf, so i want to find out the most important qualifications companies are looking for when recruiting a data scientist in Germany and especially in Düsseldorf
 * Scraped 900 job descriptions from glassdoor.de using python and selenium
 * Engineered features from the text of each job description to quantify the value companies put on python, excel, aws, and SAP.
 * exploratory data analysis, get an overall idea how to prepare for appying such a job